prasadrenukdas/wawa-jr/README.md

 You can now create a .ipa using `xcodebuild` or Xcode with this build scheme.

 ### Android
+Android works a bit differently depending upon whether you're building for debug or release.

+#### Debug
 Android does not automatically create a JavaScript bundle so this step must be done manually.